-1.4.5.1 The Register documents are issued upon confirmation of the satisfactory assessment of the technical condition of the item of supervision made during surveys and tests.

-1.4.5.2 The documents that confirm compliance with the requirements of the Rules for the Classification and Construction of Subsea Pipelines are the Classification Certificate and the Certificate of Fitness of Subsea Pipeline for Operation.

-1.4.5.3 Reports on survey (after construction, annual/intermediate surveys) and other documents, if necessary, shall be issued by the Register during the supervision of subsea pipelines.

-1.4.5.4 The Register may recognize fully or partially the documents of other classification societies, supervisory bodies and other organizations.

-1.4.5.5 The Classification Certificate becomes invalid in the following cases: upon expiry;
+- 1.4.5.1 The Register documents are issued upon confirmation of the satisfactory assessment of the technical condition of the item of supervision made during surveys and tests. - 1.4.5.2 The documents that confirm compliance with the requirements of the SP Rules are the Classification Certificate for Subsea Pipeline and the Certificate of Fitness of Subsea Pipeline for Operation. - 1.4.5.3 Reports on survey (after construction, annual/intermediate/special survey) and other documents, if necessary, shall be issued by the Register during the supervision of subsea pipelines. - 1.4.5.4 The Register may recognize fully or partially the documents of other classification societies, supervisory bodies and other organizations. - 1.4.5.5 The Classification Certificate for Subsea Pipeline becomes invalid in the following cases: upon expiry;

-if the subsea pipeline and its components are not submitted for periodical survey in terms with regard to the delays provided for periodical surveys in the present Rules;
+if the subsea pipeline and its components are not submitted for periodical survey in terms with regard to the delays provided for periodical surveys in the Rules;

-after repair conducted without the Register supervision or replacement of the components covered by the present Rules;
+after repair conducted without the Register supervision or replacement of the components covered by the SP Rules;